kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 it did, the loop would spin off into infinity.
 Second, to compute the next (the *i+1st)* Fibonacci number we have to have the previous *two* in memory.
 So *fib0* better hold *fib(i-1)* and *fib1*, *fib(i)*.
-Note that these conditions do not have to hold *within* the execution of the loop body, but they do have to hold before before and after each execution.
+Note that these conditions do not have to hold at all times *within* the execution of the loop body, where things are being updated, but they do have to hold before before and after each execution.

-The body of the loop is just as we described it above, and we can use our own minds to deduce that if the invariants hold before the loop body runs (and they do), then they will also hold after it runs.
-We can also see that after the loop terminates, it must be that *i==n*.
+The body of the loop is just as we described it above.
+We can use our minds to deduce that if the invariants hold before each loop body runs (and they do), then they will also hold after it runs.
+We can also see that after the loop terminates, it must be that *i==n*, because we know that it's always true that *i <= n* and the loop condition must now be false, which is to say that *i* can no longer be strictly less than *n*, so *i* must now equal *n*.
+Logic says so.
-This is because we know that it's always true that *i <= n* and the loop condition must now be false, which is to say that *i* can no longer be strictly less than *n*, so *i* must now equal *n*.
-Logic says so, and logic is right.

 What is amazing is that we can write these assertions in Dafny if we wish to, and Dafny will verify that they are true statements about the state of the program after the loop has run.
-We have *proved* (or rather Dafny has proved and we have recapitulated the proof in this sequence of assertions) that we have without a doubt computed the right answer.
-Dafny has also proved to itself that the loop always terminates, and so we have in effect a formal proof of total correctness for this program.
+We have *proved* (or rather Dafny has proved and we have confirmed) that our loop always computes the right answer.
+Dafny has also proved to itself that the loop always terminates.
+We have a formal proof of total correctness for this program.

 .. code-block:: dafny